 Za'atar or zahtar is a widely used Middle Eastern herb mix.
 You will most likely find it in your supermarket or online (I will add an affiliate link in the recipe box to the brand I use).
 It is usually made with dry za'atar leaves, a plant in the mint family, sesame seeds, and sumac, a bright red powder made by crushing wild sumac berries, among other ingredients.

-Apparently there are as many variations of this herb mix as there are families.
-Margo wrote that the za'atar toping is special in this dish because there are so many varieties or combinations of spices; in fact, in Lebanon, it was, and probably still is traditional for families to bring their own special Zaatar mixture to the baker who would then use it to create their special Mankousheh, she said.
+There are as many variations of this herb mix as there are families.
+Margo wrote that the za'atar topping is special in this dish because there are so many varieties or combinations of spices; in fact, in Lebanon, it was, and probably still is traditional for families to bring their own special za'atar mixture to the baker who would then use it to create their special Mankousheh, she said.

-I love za'atar and always keep it on hand to sprinkle into my favorite dishes like this Eggplant Hummus, this No-Oil Roasted Eggplant Soup and this Squash Dip.
-And although mine is just the bottled kind I buy off the shelf or online, I love the smoky, lemony flavor it adds to nearly anything.
+I love this spice mix and make my own za'atar to sprinkle into my favorite dishes like this Eggplant Hummus, this No-Oil Roasted Eggplant Soup and this Squash Dip.
+It adds a smoky, lemony flavor that's absolutely delicious.
 Yum.

 Making the dough